 If we cannot contract with acceptable third parties on commercially reasonable terms, or at all, or if these third parties do not carry out their contractual duties, satisfy legal and regulatory requirements for the conduct of preclinical studies or clinical trials or meet expected deadlines, our clinical development programs could be delayed and otherwise adversely affected.
 In all events, we are responsible for ensuring that each of our preclinical studies and clinical trials is conducted in accordance with the general investigational plan and protocols for the trial, as well as in accordance with GLP, GCP and other applicable laws, regulations and standards.
 Our reliance on third parties that we do not control does not relieve us of these responsibilities and requirements.
 The FDA and other regulatory authorities enforce GCP through periodic inspections of trial sponsors, principal investigators and trial sites.
 If we or any of these third parties fails to comply with applicable GCP, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
 We cannot assure you that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical trials have complied with GCP.
 In addition, our clinical trials must be conducted with product produced in accordance with cGMP.
-Our failure to comply with these regulations and prospects.
+Our failure to comply with these regulations may require us to repeat clinical trials, which could delay or prevent the receipt of regulatory approvals.
+Any such event could have an adverse effect on our business, financial condition, results of operations and prospects.